 "I assume that Frau Schavan will spare herself and education a prolongation of this affair by resigning."

-Merkel has not publicly commented on the Schavan case.
-But members of her center-right coalition said the minister had fallen victim to a politically motivated campaign to damage the government ahead of the autumn federal election.
+Some members of Merkel's centre-right coalition said the minister had fallen victim to a politically motivated campaign to damage the government ahead of the autumn federal election.

 "If the education minister has cheated in her doctoral thesis, it is like the finance minister secretly hiding away his money in Switzerland or the traffic minister driving a car while drunk," said the top-selling Bild newspaper.